Today, you’re going to learn all about healing anxious attachment in adults and becoming more secure.

 They’re able to share their success and problems with their partners and are also able to allow their partners to depend on them in times of need.

-They’re reliable, consistent, and trustworthy, and there little drama in their romantic ties.
+They’re reliable, consistent, and trustworthy, and there is little drama in their romantic ties.

 Anxious people crave intimacy.